michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-09-ethics-integrity.md

 >
 > In this unit, we'll use AI openly in some assignments.
 You'll learn when AI is helpful, when it's risky, and when human judgment must override AI recommendations.
 That's a professional skill.
 >
 > I'm not interested in playing 'gotcha' with AI detection software.
 I'm interested in whether you can think critically, justify your decisions, and demonstrate competent HR practice.
 If you can do that with AI assistance, great.
-If you use AI to avoid thinking, I'll know—because your work won't demonstrate understanding.
+If you use AI to avoid thinking, I'll know,because your work won't demonstrate understanding.
 >
 > Questions or concerns about this approach?"